Lessons and Chamber Music

 Taught by: Ed Gollin

-Catalog detailsMUS 497(F) IND Independent Study: Music
+Catalog detailsMUS 497(F, S) IND Independent Study: Music

 All independent study proposals must be approved by the entire music faculty.
 Proposals must be completed and signed by faculty sponsor, and submitted to department chair, by the day PRIOR to the first day of classes of the semester.
 No proposals will be accepted or considered if this deadline is missed.
 Proposals for full-year projects must be complete at the beginning of the fall semester. [ more ]

-Catalog detailsMUS 498(S) IND Independent Study: Music
+Catalog detailsMUS 498(F, S) IND Independent Study: Music

 All independent study proposals must be approved by the entire music faculty.
 Proposals must be completed and signed by faculty sponsor, and submitted to department chair, by the day PRIOR to the first day of classes of the semester.
 No proposals will be accepted or considered if this deadline is missed.
 Proposals for full-year projects must be complete at the beginning of the fall semester. [ more ]